 - Jasper Goodall

 Born in Birmingham in 1973, Jasper Goodall studied at the University of Brighton, graduating in 1995 from the BA Illustration course.

 He went on to become a highly influential illustrator and has worked with high profile clients in the fashion and music industries.

 Widely published and much referenced, he was best known for his editorials in The Face Magazine, Dazed & Confused and his creation of ethereal imagery for the English rock band Muse.

 He has had joint and solo shows in Tokyo, Hamburg and London.

-In 2014 he left the world of commercial image making and spent several years training as a counsellor at the Psychosynthesis Trust in London.
-This hiatus provided the opportunity to take stock and re-imagine his creative output in a new and very different form, and he began using a camera to make images.
+In 2014 he left the commercial and editorial world and spent several years training as a counsellor at the Psychosynthesis Trust in London.
+This hiatus provided the opportunity to take stock and re-imagine his creative output in a new and very different form when he picked up his camera.
 He has returned to a creative practice with a radically different body of work, using photography as a means of expression.

 Drawing on historical references, from Victorian taxidermy dioramas to romantic painting he seeks to articulate the hushed, waiting presence that is palpably felt between the dark boughs of a forest at night.